 Documentation is your best friend in this situation.
 If your employer is pushing back, you’ll need to show proof that your injury is real and work-related.
 That includes:

-• Medical records showing your diagnosis and treatment timeline
+• Medical Records: These should show your diagnosis and a clear timeline of your treatment.

 Fun fact: Many smartphones automatically log the time and location of photos or videos.
 If you snapped a photo of a hazard or injury at work, that metadata can actually help support your claim.